cea-hpc/mpc/doc/src/issues.rst

 **Quickfix:** please ensure to rely on the same version as embedded within MPC source base.

-**Explanation:** Because MPC is deepdly dependent of Hwloc types, errors can occur if old-fashioned CACHE-related types are not defined.
-These types are only present in old versions of hwloc (before 2.x).
-A port of MPC with recent hwloc in currently in mind.
+**Explanation:** Because MPC depends heavily on hwloc types, mismatching hwloc versions in your environment can lead to undefined symbols.

 Error with system header not found when compiling GCC
 '''''''''''''''''''''''''''''''''''''''''''''''''''''